 Opportunity.
 Made possible.

-We gather input from stakeholders using surveys, focus groups and evidence-based tools.
+We gather input from stakeholders using surveys and focus groups.
 The formation of MOKA’s IMPact Committee (Improving through Action) has given us a forum to analyze the data and input received with a diverse group of employees with the goal of improving our program evaluation and service delivery.

-Using logic models, a tool that incorporates program activities, implementation and evaluation, we have identified a number of outcomes that positively influence the quality of life for the people we support such as an increase in communication, community inclusion and engagement, job obtainment, access to healthcare resources, and decrease in loneliness.
+Using logic models, a tool that incorporates program activities, implementation and evaluation, we have identified a number of outcomes that positively influence the quality of life for the people we support such as an increase in communication, community inclusion and engagement, job obtainment, and access to healthcare resources.

 One such example of improving health care outcomes for the people we support comes from MOKA’s Diabetes Prevention program.
 MOKA wanted to target diabetes prevention because of the number of people with intellectual and developmental disabilities (I/DD) at risk, along with the healthcare costs and employee time associated with diabetes management.
 With the backing of a two-year, $40,000 grant from The Wege Foundation, MOKA employees had the time and resources to develop a formal program for our residential homes.